totapulk/homedeck/README.md

 - [ ] Flutter app: light list, on/off, brightness, colour temperature
 - [ ] ESP32 firmware + BLE controller input → physical knob dims real bulbs
 - [ ] Flutter web build served by the backend; deploy to Raspberry Pi
-- [ ] Tests in CI, demo video
+- [ ] Tests in CI
+- [ ] Dreame robot vacuum integration, possibly a big button to press to activate the robot vacuum
+- [ ] Cupra battery status (no official support on this, needs )

-## Why this project exists
+## Why this project

-It is a portfolio piece, built in a handful of focused evenings, in three stacks that were new to me when I started: Flutter, .NET and ESP32 BLE.
-The build log and the commit history are part of the point — a section on the AI-assisted workflow used to get up to speed follows.
+Want to experiment with bluetooth as well as Flutter and .NET.
+At the same time have a fun all-in-one integration for possible future smart home projects.
+Also it's nice to have a physical knob/switch, or a dashboard screen to adjust the stuff that normally requires you to reach for your phone to adjust lights etc.